-The Department of Brain & Cognitive Sciences (BCS) (http://bcs.mit.edu), in collaboration with The McGovern Institute for Brain Research (MIBR) and the Picower Institute for Learning and Memory (PILM) at MIT are looking to hire multiple tenure-track faculty at the assistant professor level or higher.
-Affiliations with The Broad Institute may be possible.
-We are most excited about candidates who work in one or more of the following two areas:
+The Department of Brain & Cognitive Sciences (BCS) (http://bcs.mit.edu), in collaboration with the McGovern Institute for Brain Research (MIBR) and the Picower Institute for Learning and Memory (PILM) at MIT are looking to hire multiple tenure-track faculty at the assistant professor level or higher.
+We strongly encourage applications from all areas, but we are most excited about candidates who work in either of the following two:

 Successful applicants are expected to develop and lead independent, internationally competitive research programs and to share in our commitment to excellence in undergraduate and graduate education by teaching courses and mentoring graduate and undergraduate students.
 PhD must be completed by start day of employment and some postdoctoral training is preferred.

-Please submit application materials – cover letter, CV, statement of research and teaching interests and representative reprints – online at https://academicjobsonline.org/ajo/jobs/11534.
-To help direct the application, applicants should indicate which of the areas listed above is their main research area by selecting from the drop-down list included in the application.
+Please submit application materials – cover letter, CV, statement of research and teaching interests and representative reprints – online at https://academicjobsonline.org/ajo/jobs/14277.
+To help direct the application, applicants should indicate which of the two areas listed above is their main research area by selecting from the drop-down list included in the application.
 In addition, please arrange to have three letters of recommendation submitted online.
-All application materials are due by midnight (EST) on October 31, 2018.
+All application materials are due by midnight (EST) on October 31, 2019.

 MIT is an equal employment opportunity employer.
 All qualified applicants will receive consideration for employment and will not be discriminated against on the basis of race, color, religion, sex, sexual orientation, gender identity, national origin, veteran status, or disability.